AndrewAnnex/SpiceyPy/docs/pck.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  | The third integer component of the descriptor---the code for the
-   representation, or \`data type'---is the key to the binary PCK
+   representation, or `data type`---is the key to the binary PCK
    format.
 For purposes of determining the segment best suited to
    fulfill a particular request, all segments are treated equally.
 It
    is only when the data in a segment are to be evaluated that the